Last updated: June 2026 | By Evolving Home Team

 Environmental Impact

-Better EPC ratings mean lower carbon emissions.
-An A-rated home produces roughly half the CO2 of a G-rated home, helping combat climate change.
+Better EPC ratings generally mean lower modelled carbon emissions.
+An A-rated home produces roughly half the CO2 of a G-rated home in SAP terms, though real emissions follow your fuel mix and usage.